A Deep Dive into the Model

 What minimum of things like love, nutrition, attention, health, safety, etc., does every child deserve, from the moment they are born?
 What minimum would you have wanted at birth?
 If children deserve certain things, why not assure them before the children enter the world?
 These questions frame the idea of a minimum level of well-being to be assured before children are born, and the fact that it is impossible to care about children without caring and controlling the conditions into which they are born.
 Specific and concrete examples of conditions below the minimum level would be people who do not want to have children but lack the means to avoid having them, minor parents, households adjudged unfit by a court of law, as well as conditions that fall far below the minimum required by the United Nations Convention on the Rights of the Child.
 How can we achieve bringing children into the world above the minimum levels?
 We use other values, like Improved Continuity, Fairness and Democracy, to create family planning regimes based on redistribution of resources.

 How do families achieve minimum levels of well-being?
 Society and parents must work together to achieve them (they are mutually obligated) using the idea of improved continuity, and also work together to revise the levels of well-being relative to the conditions into which other children are born.
 Do children in the poorest families deserve the same opportunities in life as children born into the richest?
 Are all children really born free and equal?
 Should wealthy families have a third child who will have all the privileges in life, while the first child of a poor family has none?
+Why tolerate a system that produces unearned benefits at all?
 A child’s opportunities in life should not be luck of the draw, and every child deserves a fair start, with the same opportunities in life in as other children.
 The Fair Start model moves us toward that concrete and specific level of fairness, and relies on parents’ desire to do what it takes to protect their child’s rights to drive the changes necessary to achieve it.